JaKooLit/Fedora-Hyprland/README.md

 > [!IMPORTANT]
 > DO NOT cd into install-scripts directory as script will most likely to fail

-#### 🛠️ Optional monitor scripts (usage and re-run)
+#### 🛠️ Optional system monitor scripts (cross-distro compatible)
-- These installer helpers will set up user-level services/timers and install required packages automatically.
+- These installer helpers will set up user-level services and install required packages automatically.
+- Works on Fedora, Arch, and other distributions using standard tools.
 - Re-run any time from the repo root (do not `cd` into `install-scripts`).

 - `./install-scripts/battery-monitor.sh`